What is 5G UW

 5G connections can rely on different spectrums and operate at different frequencies.
 The 5G network frequencies can be split into three different ranges.

-The first one is the low-frequency spectrum.
-Anything under about 4GHz can be considered a low-frequency spectrum.
-It can travel a long way and penetrate any obstacle and large buildings.
-The low-frequency spectrum is more convenient and easy to use.
-It can help to develop widespread 5G coverage.
+The first is the low-frequency spectrum, which includes anything under about 4GHz.
+It can travel a long distance and penetrate any obstacle, including large buildings.
+The low-frequency spectrum is more convenient and easy to use, and it can help develop widespread 5G coverage.

 Low-frequency 5G offers widespread coverage with moderate speeds.
 While average download speeds might hover around 100 Mbps, they can exceed 200 Mbps under optimal conditions, depending on several factors, such as device capabilities and network congestion.

-You must move to a higher frequency spectrum, like C-band, to receive a higher speed.
-C-band is a mid-frequency or mid-band that covers the 4-8 GHz frequency range.
-The carriers in the US are considering the 3.7-3.98 GHz range to be the C-band.
+You must move to a higher frequency spectrum, like the C-band to receive a higher speed.
+The C-band is a mid-frequency or mid-band that covers the 4-8 GHz frequency range.
+The carriers in the US consider the 3.7-3.98 GHz range to be the C-band.

 This range can increase your network speed.
-However, it is not as good as the lower frequency at passing all obstacles or serving in a long range.
-TechRadar recorded 474.51 Mbps speed using the C-band 5G network.
-It is mostly used all the time.
+However, it is less effective than the lower frequency at passing all obstacles or serving in a long range.
+TechRadar recorded 474.51 Mbps speed using the C-band 5G network, which is mainly used all the time.

 The third one is millimeter wave or mmWave.
 It refers to the frequency of 24 GHz and higher.
 This spectrum is not widely used like the lower frequency.
 The usage of mmWave is quite limited in the US.
 You can get a speed of over 1 Gbps and the best user experience with mmWave.

-However, offering mmWave can be tricky sometimes.
-It has multiple disadvantages that make it less popular and less used.
-First, it’s unable to cover a long range.
-It performs very badly with obstacles or large buildings.
+However, offering mmWave can sometimes be tricky.
+Its multiple disadvantages make it less popular and less used.
+First, it cannot cover long distances and performs poorly with obstacles or large buildings.

 What About Sub-6GHZ